Just one step!

 The Velcro fastener is attached to the outside.

-The gaiters for the ankle come with two cool packs of the same size.
-These fit in the attached pockets on the outer and inner side of the ankle.
+Two cool packs of the same size are included with the ankle gaiters.
+These fit into the attached pockets on the outside and inside of the ankle.

-The cool packs can be chilled in the fridge / freezer for at least 2 hours before use.
-The cooling packs should always be used in the event of swelling.
+The cool packs can be chilled in the fridge/freezer for at least 2 hours before use.
+In case of swelling, the cold packs should always be used.

-The gaiter is put on so that the heel hump goes through the opening of the gaiter.
+The gaiter is put on in such a way that the heel bump goes through the opening of the gaiter.

 The vibration panel is pushed behind the cool pack.